 Resort offers excellent conditions for winter sports: alpine ski, cross country, and snowboarding.
 There are 58 km marked ski runs for alpine ski.

-Borovets has twice hosted World Cup Alpine Skiing.
+Borovets has hosted The World Cup Alpine Skiing twice.

 The resort also offers biathlon facilities for training and competitions.
 The cross country trails are 35 km long, designed according to the requirements of FIS (Federation International de Ski), at minimum width of 6 m.